 Longueville & Kildare

 Departing Cork, we make our way for the orchards of Longueville House.
-Here, we will learn about the process of making an award-winning cider, and with the entire production happening on site you could say the apple doesn’t fall far from the tree!
+Here, we will learn about the process of making their award-winning cider, and with the entire production happening on site you could say the apple doesn’t fall far from the tree!
 Continuing on to Dublin we travel through the Curragh of Kildare for a guided tour of the Irish National Stud & Japanese Gardens.
+Touring with a guide you hear the behind-the-scenes story: stealing the show are the stallions whose racing track records enable them to command gigantic fees to cover mares.
+Maybe the hours-old foal you see (most are born between February and May) is destined to win the Epsom or Irish Derby.
 From here we return back to Dublin, where your evening is at leisure.

 Overnight—Dublin city centre hotel

 Kilbeggan & Galway

 Departure Point for morning of Day 10: Collection from the Riu Gresham Hotel in Dublin between 08:30am to 08:45am.
 Please meet out front of the hotel between these times.